DionysusBenstein/Scrambler/README.md

-:smartphone: A program that encrypts text using various algorithms.
+📱 A program that encrypts text using various algorithms.

 v0.1: